Step towards the life you want with

-During our time together we can look at what has brought you to seek help and together we can work towards enhancing your self-awareness enabling you to manage yourself and your life in a more pleasing way for you.
+During our time together we can look at what has brought you to seek help and together we can work towards enhancing your self-awareness enabling you to manage yourself and your life in a more pleasing way.
 In working with your emotions and feeling, which can be overwhelming, we will find a way together, guiding you to where you would like to be.

-I work within multiple modalities: Person Centred Therapy, Mindfulness, Psychodynamic Therapy, Cognitive Behaviour Therapy, and dream work.
-This enables me to guide and support you, as an individual to take the steps together at your pace in a confidential and comfortable environment.
+I work within multiple modalities: Person Centred Therapy, Mindfulness, Psychodynamic Therapy, Cognitive Behaviour Therapy, existentialism and dream work.
+This enables me to guide and support you, as an individual, to take the steps together at your pace in a confidential and comfortable environment.

-Life is too short to be unhappy, unsure or unfulfilled. let me help you learn and develop ways to handle the issues that are standing in the way of your goals.
+Life is too short to be unhappy, unsure or unfulfilled.
+Let me help you learn and develop ways to handle the issues that may be standing in the way of you living the life you want.

 Counselling and Psychotherapy

-I have helped my clients break through the obstacles which seem to be holding them back in life.
+I help my clients break through the obstacles which seem to be holding them back in life.
 My previous post, working with young people in an educational setting, was highly rewarding in being able to support the next generation with their mental health needs.

 In addition to this, I have experience working with MIND and adult individuals.
 I feel passionate that mental health support is, and should be available to all and everyone.
 Therefore, I welcome you to get in contact with me so we can discuss your needs.